miberr/Mockster/docs/docs/api/internet.md

 |:---------|:---------|
 `exampleEmail`|`Example Email`

 Returns an example email address.
-For example: `Americo41@example.org`.
+All user related properties use the same first and lastname as a base.
+For example: `Ted_Runolfsson88@example.net`.

 Return datatype: **string**